wrttnwrd/Content-Audit-Prompts/prompt.md

-Perform an existing content audit for thebridesofoklahoma.com.
-Ignore URLs that contain "wedding-vendors" and the home page.
+Perform an existing content audit for [site].
+Ignore URLs that contain "[pages]" and the home page.
 Don't share your progress.